 Formation and Course

 The basilar artery originates from the union of the two vertebral arteries, which enter the cranial cavity through the foramen magnum.
-These vertebral arteries arise from the subclavian arteries and ascend through the transverse foramina of the cervical vertebrae, eventually merging to form the basilar artery at the level of the lower pons.
-The basilar artery then travels rostrally along the anterior surface of the pons in the basilar groove, located between the two pontine prominences.
+Still, these vertebral arteries arise from the subclavian arteries and ascend through the transverse foramina of the cervical vertebrae, eventually merging to form the basilar artery at the level of the lower pons.
+That's why the basilar artery then travels rostrally along the anterior surface of the pons in the basilar groove, located between the two pontine prominences.
 Its course is relatively straight until it approaches the upper pons, where it divides into the posterior cerebral arteries.

 Branches of the Basilar Artery